 Get a Different Mortgage

-If things still look bleak for you to get a home mortgage in Los Angeles, the solution may just be to choose a different kind of mortgage – one that you’re likelier to qualify for.
+If things still look bleak for you to get a home mortgage in Riverside, the solution may just be to choose a different kind of mortgage – one that you’re likelier to qualify for.
 With respect to income, some mortgages have more lenient guidelines than others.

 For example, one of the ways VA loans determine mortgage qualification is the “residual income” method, which is more generous than the standard debt-to-income ratio method.
 There is also the Freddie Mac Home Possible program to help lower income people get a home mortgage.
 If you have a history of paying bills on time, an FHA loan is another possibility.